 Jul 28, 2011, 12:00 PM, Posted by Esther Lopez

 On July 13, the Institute of Medicine released reports calling for expanded access to oral health care.
 Esther Lopez, D.D.S., a graduate of the Robert Wood Johnson Foundation (RWJF) Dental Pipeline program, gave the following interview to the Human Capital Blog on the reports, as part of our ongoing Voices from the Field series.
 Lopez is a volunteer dentist and member of the Dental Advisory Committee at Goldie’s Place, a support center for the homeless in Chicago which houses a dental clinic.
-See all the posts in this series.

 Human Capital Blog: The IOM report recommends the integration of oral health care into overall health care by training non-dental health care professionals to screen for oral disease and administer preventive care.
 What do you think of this approach to reaching underserved populations?

 Esther Lopez: I definitely agree with this, mostly for the obvious reason that people who are losing out in dental health care are children and the elderly.
 Those two populations are the ones that visit primary providers the most – for a simple cold, the flu, a slip and fall accident – so having exposure to primary providers and non-dental health care professionals would be easier and more accessible.
 In order for this to happen we have to have more training available for these non-dental professionals.
 I see a lot of patients who come to Goldie’s Place with dental abscesses and things that need to be drained, that could be drained at a hospital.
 They go to a hospital are told that nothing can be done for them.